djolar/py-djolar/README.md

 --------------

 Performing search on the django model is little bit difficule when your front-end app needs complicated and flexible search function.
-Consider the book and author case, suppose we have modle definition `Book`, and `Author` as below:
+Consider the book and author case, suppose we have model definition `Book`, and `Author` as below:

 ```python
 class Author(models.Model):